Burial at sea: Australia

-Burial at sea within Australian territorial waters, exclusive economic zone and continental shelf is covered by the Environmental Protection (Sea Dumping Act) 1981 administered by the federal Department of the Environment.
+Burial at sea within Australian territorial waters, exclusive economic zone and continental shelf is covered by the Environment Protection (Sea Dumping) Act 1981 administered by the federal Department of the Environment.
 A permit is required for burial of bodies at sea.
 Permits are usually only granted in cases of a strong connection to the sea, such as long-serving navy personnel.
 The body must not be embalmed or placed in a casket; it may only be sewn into a shroud.
 The burial must be in water deeper than 2000 m and not interfere with shipping, fishing or undersea communications.
 Australian Defence Force vessels engaged in armed conflicts or emergency situations are exempt from these requirements.

 No permit is required to scatter ashes at sea.

 United Kingdom

 British burials at sea of the 18th and 19th century involved wrapping the deceased in sailcloth weighted with cannonballs.

 In England, cremated remains may be scattered freely at sea but a burial must be made in a coffin meeting regulatory requirements and in one of three locations: off The Needles, Isle of Wight; between Hastings and Newhaven; and off Tynemouth, North Tyneside.
 Permission may be sought for another burial site.
 Some funeral directors will arrange the event, such as Britannia Shipping for Burial At Sea.
 Charity organisation the Maritime Volunteer Service also helps carry out burials at sea.

 In Scotland, there are two designated sites for burial at sea.
 These are 210 mi due west of Oban and 15 mi west of John O'Groats.